catios/cati/doc/distro-guide.md

 cati check
 ```

-If above command returned non-zero code, you installer can try `--autofix` option to fix some problems automatic
+If above command returned non-zero code, your installer can try `--autofix` option to fix some problems automatic
-(This action needs to get back repository, so we recommend don't delete installer repo before this step and delete them after this):
+(This action needs to get back repository, so we recommend don't delete installer repo before this step and delete that after this):

 ```bash
 cati check --autofix